lulu3202/LangGraph_101/README.md

    - Processes the user input by streaming it through the graph, updating the state, and printing the assistant's response.

 ## How it Works
 - The chatbot takes user input and sends it to the Gemma2-9b-It language model via Groq.
 - The language model generates a response based on the input and conversation history.
-- Langgraph manages the conversational state and flow, ensuring the chatbot maintains context.
+- LangGraph manages the conversational state and flow, ensuring the chatbot maintains context.
 - The chatbot continues to interact with the user until they type "quit" or "q".

 ## Dependencies